aothman/hiscore/README.md

 # HiScore

-A *scoring function* maps between objects (tuples of numerical attributes) and scores (a single numerical value).
-Scoring functions can rank objects too; just order by score. **HiScore** is a python library for making scoring functions through *reference sets*: a set of objects that are assigned scores.
-By updating and changing the reference set, domain experts can easily create and maintain sophisticated scores.
+**HiScore** is a python library for making *scoring functions*---functions that map between objects (tuples of numerical attributes) and scores (a single numerical value)---through *reference sets*: a set of objects that are assigned scores.
+Domain experts can easily create and maintain sophisticated scores by modifying reference sets.
+Scoring functions can be used rank objects too; just order by score.

 ## Why HiScore?

 **HiScore** is designed with three qualities in mind:
-+ Ease-of-Use.
-While **HiScore** can produce mathematically sophisticated scores with complex non-linear relationships between attributes, the code takes care of all this math internally.
++ Ease-of-Use. **HiScore** can produce mathematically sophisticated scores with complex non-linear relationships between attributes, but the code takes care of all this math internally.
 It requires only domain expertise, *not* mathematical expertise.
 + Performance. **HiScore** can quickly produce meaningful scores over very large domains with dozens or even hundreds of attributes.
-+ Maintainability. **HiScore** is designed to make scoring functions that get better over time.
++ Continuous Improvement. **HiScore** is designed to make scoring functions that get better over time.

 The traditional approach to scoring looks like this:

 1. A mathematically adept domain expert comes up with a set of descriptive scoring functions.
 (For instance, a radial function scoring a location's distance to the nearest grocery store, or an exponential  dropoff function scoring time since a credit card applicant's last credit default.)
 2. The domain expert determines how to combine those functions.
 3. The domain expert checks the resulting score function against a reference set of objects to see if the score of those objects "looks right".
-4. The above steps are repeated until the expert is satisfied.
+4. The above steps are repeated until the domain expert is satisfied.

 While this approach can be quick and intuitive, it ossifies quickly; eventually experts stop modifying the score even when they see mis-scored points because fiddling with basis functions and their coefficients introduces more errors than it fixes.

-In contrast, **HiScore** allows domain experts to fix observed errors quickly: just add the erroneous point (with its correct score) to the reference set, and re-run the scoring engine.
+In contrast, **HiScore** allows domain experts to start with their intuition about how a score should behave, and then fix any observed errors quickly: just add the erroneous point (with its correct score) to the reference set, and re-run the scoring engine.

 ## Attributes
-**HiScore** requires that **attributes involved in a score must be monotone**.
+**HiScore** requires that the **attributes involved in a score must be monotone**.
 This means that a score must always be non-decreasing or non-increasing if the value in each dimension moves in isolation.
 This is typically a natural restriction as the attributes of an object usually measure something that is either good or bad.

 ## Simple Example Use
 Consider a network security company that assess threats on two axes: